 Take special note of the Save button in the top right corner of the builder.
 Use it often. ?

 Our BaubleBar example has a different headline and body text and is a different color.
 Here’s how you do that.

 Click on the headline to bring up the element editing tools on the left.
 Then, type your new text in the text box.
 You can format the text with the available tools.

 Your headline will be the one big thing you want people to know about your offer, like the “Take 15% Off” statement in the BaubleBar example.

 Use the same method to edit the body copy.
 You can add more details of the offer, and what visitors have to do to get it, such as enter their email address.

 But if you struggle to find professional photos, there are also plenty of places to get attractive images for free.
 Check out our guide to 39 Places to Find Images for Better Conversions.

-Change the text by typing in the Submit Placeholder box – we’re using “Get Started Now”.
+Change your button text by clicking on the Button tab and typing your text in the Button Text field (we’re using “Get Started Now”).
 This is the call to action, which is the one thing you want visitors to do to take the next step.
-Check out our guide to writing the perfect call to action for more inspiration.

 Step 3: Set Up Delivery of Your Coupon Code

 Once you’ve finished the basic design, it’s time to think about how your customers will get their coupons after they hit the submit button.
 There are several ways to do this.